barionleg/cesium.wiki.gs/Models-Details.md

 Do the least amount of work possible client-side.
 The server-side pipeline prepares the model to render:

 Required:
-   * Triangulate - Convert polygons (`<polygons>` and `<polylist>`) into triangle lists.
-Since this only adds indices, it does not dramatically increase the payload. [#42](https://github.com/KhronosGroup/collada2json/issues/42)
-   * Unify indices - In COLLADA, each attribute may be indexed separately.
-Unify these so one index refers to all vertex attributes.
    * Split meshes to fit in unsigned short indices - This may need to be done in the optimizations instead if we are combining meshes.
    * Generate shaders - Create GLSL shaders for models using the Common Profile (fixed function), which is most models.
    * Convert textures - Convert image files to a format supported by the browser, e.g., .tiff to .png.